1995–96 Belarusian Cup

 The 1995–96 Belarusian Cup was the fifth season of the annual Belarusian football cup competition.
 Contrary to the league season, it is conducted in a fall-spring rhythm.
 It began on 4 August 1995 with the first of five rounds and ended on 17 May 1996 with the final at the Dinamo Stadium in Minsk.

-FC Dinamo-93 Minsk were the defending champions, having defeated FC Torpedo Mogilev in the 1995 final, but were knocked out in the semifinal by FC Dinamo Minsk, the eventual finalists.
+FC Dinamo-93 Minsk were the defending champions, having defeated FC Torpedo Mogilev in the 1995 final, but were knocked out in the semifinal by the eventual runners-up FC Dinamo Minsk.

 FC MPKC Mozyr won the final against FC Dinamo Minsk to win their first title.

 Round of 32

 The games were played on 4, 5 and 6 August 1995.